pmem/kvdk/doc/user_doc.md

 KVDK currently supports sorted named collections.
 Users can iterate forward or backward starting from an arbitrary point(at a key or between two keys) by an iterator.
 Elements can also be directly accessed via SGet, SSet, SDelete operations.

-## Reads and Writes on Anonymous Global Collection
+## Reads and Writes in Anonymous Global Collection

-A KVDK instance provides Get, Set, Delete methods to query/modify/delete entries in the database.
+A KVDK instance provides Get, Set, Delete methods to query/modify/delete entries.

 The following code performs a series of Get, Set and Delete operations.